-The HGN is a tracking test of eye movements of the suspected intoxicated driver, but is not a vision test.
-Law enforcement officers are told is the “most reliable” field sobriety test, and it is supposed to be the first test given.
+The HGN is a tracking test of eye movements of the suspected intoxicated driver but is not a vision test.
+Law enforcement officers are told this exam is the “most reliable” field sobriety test, and it is supposed to be the first test given.
 Since the field sobriety tests promulgated by the National Highway Traffic Safety Administration (NHTSA) will be one of the key items of evidence in an impaired driving (driving under the influence of alcohol) case, the task of DUI lawyers who are defending a criminal case is to eliminate or neutralize the roadside HGN evaluation.

-For all of the “horizontal gaze” tests, the position of the stimulus must be held slightly above eye level, or approximately at the bottom of the person’s eyebrows.
+For all the “horizontal gaze” tests, the position of the stimulus must be held slightly above eye level, or approximately at the bottom of the person’s eyebrows.
 Holding the stimulus too high can TRIGGER gaze nystagmus, even when little or no alcohol is present in the person’s system.
 This “false positive” problem was proven in NHTSA’s so-called “Robustness Study,” conducted in 2007.

-The three types of HGN eye test passes (made by investigating police officers) are called lack of smooth pursuit, distinct and sustained nystagmus at maximum deviation and onset of nystagmus as the stimulus is slowly moved out to 45 degrees from the center of the person’s face.
+The three types of HGN eye test passes (made by investigating police officers) are called lack of smooth pursuit, distinct and sustained nystagmus at maximum deviation, and onset of nystagmus as the stimulus is slowly moved out to 45 degrees from the center of the person’s face.
 Since each eye is separately “scored” and three different types of horizontal nystagmus are being checked, a maximum of six clues (or cues) can be obtained, for the field sobriety test scoring sheet.

 The last field sobriety test given is the 30-second “stand on one leg” one-leg-stand test.
-Like the walk and turn and the HGN tests, detailed, precise instructions from the police officer are required, for the exercise to be considered “valid.”
-This non-scientific field test evaluation is a timed test lasting 30 seconds can produce up to four total clues, and if 2 of the 4 are observed by the arresting officer, he or she will claim that your “failed” and that this means that you are likely to be over the alcohol legal limit.
+Like the walk-and-turn and the HGN tests, detailed and precise instructions from the police officer are required for the exercise to be considered “valid.”
+This non-scientific field test evaluation is a timed test lasting 30 seconds which can produce up to four clues, and if two of the four are observed by the arresting officer, he or she will claim that you “failed” and that this means that you are likely to be over the alcohol legal limit.

 After his years of employment as a police officer, DUI defense attorney Cory Yager became a DUI lawyer, defending people in drunk driving defense cases.
-Plus, both DUI Specialist Larry Kohn and drunk driving book author William C. “Bubba” Head, have been SFST Instructors in the NHTSA 3-test battery of roadside tests since 1999.
+Plus, both DUI Specialist Larry Kohn and drunk driving book author William C. “Bubba” Head, have been SFST Instructors in the NHTSA three-test battery of roadside tests since 1999.
 What other DUI law firm in GA can match those credentials?